telerik/kendo-react-inputs/docs/slider/overview.md

 ### Steps

-The step option will be used to split the track on equal ticks based on the `min` and `max` values.
+The step option is used to split the track on equal ticks based on the `min` and `max` values.
 For example, if `min: 0`, `max: 4` and `smallStep: 1`, the Slider displays ticks indicating four steps.
 If `min: 2`, `max: 4` and `smallStep: 1`, the Slider displays two steps.

 The step is defined through the `smallStep` option.
-The small steps are applied whenever users interact with the Slider&mdash;for example, when the side arrow buttons are clicked or when the handle is dragged, the Slider value changes with small steps.
+The small steps are applied whenever users interact with the Slider.
+For example, when the side arrow buttons are clicked, or when the handle is dragged, the Slider value changes with small steps.

 The `smallStep` option accepts both `integer` and `floating` values.